Megan is a fashion student, and is currently studying at Hudson Valley Community College. She hopes to change the world in a positive way.

 I believe that love has no race or sex, and love sees no distance.
 Love has no boundaries and we love who we love, despite any stigma or taboo surrounding who a person is, what clothes they wear, what religion they are, and how much money they make.
 I genuinely hope the taboo around gay, lesbian, and transgender relationships fades away with time and these people will start to be seen as what they are, regular people, just like the rest of us.

 - The youngest person to go under the knife and have gender reassignment surgery was Kim Petras, who was only 16 at the time.

-- In 2014, it's been reported that there are over 15,000 transgender men and women actively serving in the military!
+- In 2014 there were over 15,000 transgender men and women actively serving in the military.

-- There are currently 18 states that have clear laws against discrimination of transgender people.
-These states include California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington.
+- There are currently 18 states that have clear laws that protect transgender people against discrimination.
+These states are: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington.
 Come on the remaining 32 states, catch up to the equality!

-- 16.9 MILLION people have tunes in to the the Caitlyn Jenner segment on 20/20.
+- 16.9 million people have tuned in to the Caitlyn Jenner segment on 20/20.
 That's a ton of people!